polichtm/MCW-Azure-Stack/Hands-on lab/Before the HOL - Azure Stack.md

 21. When prompted, sign in with your Azure Active Directory account.

-    > **Note:** Type "Get-AzureRMSubscription" and note list of subscriptions (Default Provider Subscription, Metering Subscrption, and Consumption Subscription) and the corresponding tenant ID.
+    > **Note:** Type "Get-AzureRMSubscription" and note list of subscriptions (Default Provider Subscription, Metering Subscription, and Consumption Subscription) and the corresponding tenant ID.
 You are now connected to your Azure Stack instance and can run commands such as **Get-AzsLocation**, **Get-AzsSubscription**, or **Get-AzsUserSubscription**.

-    > **Note:** Ignore the warning stating **Preview version of the module Azs.Subscriptions loaded.
+    > Ignore the warning stating, **Preview version of the module Azs.Subscriptions loaded.
 Future release of this module may have breaking changes**.

 ## Task 3: Register the Azure Stack Development Kit with Azure